 Multiply the commute (e.g. $1.50 one way or $3.00 round trip) by commuting days.
 (This only applies if there is no other personal use.)

 Ways to reduce the costs of personal use of company cars

-Because it can get costly to have to pay taxes on an employee's personal use of a company-issued vehicles, many employers administer a personal use chargeback policy.
+Because it can get costly to pay taxes on an employee's personal use of a company-issued vehicles, many employers administer a chargeback policy.
 By charging back employees for personal use, the company both avoids taxes and recoups the value of the benefit where it exceeds the amount needed to complete work responsibilities.

 Personal use can be charged back using one of the same four methods of calculation listed above.
 But the key to accurate accounting is accurate reporting of business mileage.
 This is where many organizations go wrong.

 With today's GPS-enabled mileage tracking apps, it is easier than ever to distinguish between personal mileage and business mileage and keep accurate records of both.

 To learn more about how much your organization could save by adopting a more accurate mileage tracking system, use our company car savings calculator.